-You start your tour at the Victoria Public Market, an approximate 15-minute walk from hotels and resorts situated in and around the harbour.
+You start your tour at the Victoria Public Market, an approximately 15-minute walk from hotels and resorts situated in and around the harbour.

-If you can manage it, walking to the start of the tour is advisable.
-Parking is at a premium near the Public Market.
+If you can manage it, walking to the start of the tour is advised, as parking is at a premium near the Public Market.
 As well, many of the spots located near the Market only allow parking for a maximum of 90 minutes (not enough time for your tour).

 If you feel you must drive to the Victoria Public Market, then use the nearby city parkades at either Johnson St. or Bastion Square.

 All in all, we were extremely impressed by Andy’s Taste of Victoria food tour, and feel it’s great value for what you get.
 If you need further proof, you can read the many exceptional reviews for yourself on Trip Advisor.
 A Taste of Victoria food tour is rated #1 out of the many food and drink tours available.